How to claim the small business air quality improvement tax credit

-The update continued to focus on responding to the ongoing COVID-19 pandemic.
-Among the spending initiatives was a temporary refundable tax credit to help businesses improve the air quality and ventilation in their buildings.
+The small business air quality improvement tax credit is a temporary refundable tax credit to help businesses improve the air quality and ventilation in their buildings.

 If you’re a physician with a medical office, you might be eligible for this tax credit.

-Who will be eligible to claim the small business air quality improvement tax credit?
+Who is eligible to claim the air quality improvement tax credit?

 The tax credit is for small businesses.
 You can be unincorporated (a sole proprietor) or incorporated (with a Canadian controlled private corporation).
 Your corporation’s taxable capital must be less than $15 million in the previous year.

-The credit would also be available to partnerships, but each partner could only claim the proportion of the credit that represents their share of the partnership.
+The credit is available to partnerships, but each partner could only claim the proportion of the credit that represents their share of the partnership.